david188888/2025-MCM-ICM/README.md

-# 2025-MCM/ICM competition (Problem C: Olympic medal table model)
+# 2025 MCM/ICM — Problem C: Olympic Medal Table Model

+## Overview
+This repository contains code and written solutions for the 2025 Mathematical Contest in Modeling (MCM) / Interdisciplinary Contest in Modeling (ICM), Problem C: modeling Olympic medal distributions and related analyses.

-### Our solution
+## Our Approach

+### Task 1 — Zero‑Inflated Count Model
-- For Task 1, we developed a Zero-Inflated Negative Binomial Model.
-This model utilizes a logistic regression-based zero-inflation mechanism, coupled with a short-term dynamic feature-driven negative binomial count distribution.
-By integrating Monte Carlo simulations and adaptive adjustment strategies, we predict and differentiate countries that have never won a medal from those that have.
+We developed a Zero‑Inflated Negative Binomial model with a logistic regression-based zero‑inflation component and a dynamic feature-driven negative binomial count distribution.
+Monte Carlo simulations and adaptive adjustment strategies were used to separate countries that have never won medals from those that have, and to estimate outcome probabilities with confidence intervals.

- Moreover, we estimate the probabilities of each outcome along with the confidence intervals for the predictions.
+### Task 2 — Panel Regression & HHI
-- For Task 2, we quantified the relationship between the number or type of events and medal out comes using a panel regression model.
-Next, we employed the dynamic Herfindahl-Hirschman In dex (HHI) to quantify the significance of specific events to the countries involved and identified the core global events that have the most widespread impact.
-Finally, a Difference-in-Differences (DID) model was used to estimate the effects of hosting country status and the number of events on medal outcomes.
+We quantified the relationship between the number/type of events and medal outcomes using panel regression.
+A dynamic Herfindahl‑Hirschman Index (HHI) was applied to measure event concentration and to identify core events with broad global impact.
+A Difference‑in‑Differences (DID) model was used to estimate the effects of host‑country status and event counts on medal outcomes.

-- For Task3, weproposedanARIMAX-XGBoosthybridresidualregressionmodel.
-Thisapproach
+### Task 3 — ARIMAX + XGBoost Hybrid
- combines linear time series modeling with nonlinear feature learning to predict Olympic medal distri butions.
-We innovatively constructed an exogenous variable prediction mechanism using a sliding window to address the data gap caused by the four-year Olympic cycle.
-The model’s robustness was enhanced through a dual regularization framework, and dynamic confidence intervals were constructed by using Bootstrap resampling.
+We propose an ARIMAX–XGBoost hybrid residual regression model that combines linear time‑series modeling with nonlinear feature learning to predict medal distributions.
+An exogenous variable prediction mechanism based on a sliding window handles the four‑year Olympic cycle data gap.
+Robustness is enhanced through dual regularization and bootstrap resampling is used to produce dynamic confidence intervals.

-- For Task 4, we began by defining events that could potentially produce a ”Great Coach” effect.
- Wethen employed a mixed-effects model to quantify the impact of this effect.
-Initially, we established a baseline model excluding the ”Great Coach” variable.
-We then introduced the ”Great Coach” effect into the model and applied a Likelihood Ratio Test (LRT) to compare the performance of the model with and without the ”Great Coach” variable.
+### Task 4 — "Great Coach" Mixed‑Effects Analysis
+We defined candidate events likely to generate a "Great Coach" effect and used mixed‑effects modeling to quantify this impact.
+A baseline model (without the "Great Coach" variable) was compared to an extended model including the effect, and a Likelihood Ratio Test (LRT) was used to assess statistical significance.

-### Awards
+## Awards
-- 荣获 H 奖 (Honorable Mention) — 2025 MCM/ICM
+- Honorable Mention (H Award) — 2025 MCM/ICM